If you have tried claiming a compensation, you may know it already.

 Mention that, according to the regulation, you are entitled to a compensation because technical problems are within the airline’s control.
 It is commonly known that technical problems, except hidden manufacturing defects, are the airline’s responsibility.

 But if you want a hassle free solution, work with us.

 You’ll only have to fill one online form.

 And now you can relax.
 Because we’ll do the rest.

 Mostly it’s one of these: €250, €400 or €600.

-That’s depending on the distance of your flight and occasionally some other factors.
+That’s depending on the distance of your flight.

 These amounts are per passenger.
 So if you were a family of three traveling together each one of you are entitled to the same amount.
 Also infants are entitled to the same compensation.
 That includes situations when you haven’t purchased a full price ticket.